Contact Us

 • Mi Esperanza Course: Sewing & Jewelry programs

 Eugenia is an excellent example of how educating women can change future generations.
-Eugenia is a positive and strong influence in the lives of her three daughters.
+Eugenia is a positive and strong influence in her three daughters' lives.
 She teaches them and wants them to know they can be and do anything.
 And she is there to be the example she wished she had had.

 Nilda Aviles